 Welcome to the Annual Report of the Local Pension Board (LPB) of Hillingdon Pension Fund (HPF).
-This report covers the period from January to December 2022.
-At the Board meeting of February 2021, the terms of reference of the Board were changed allowing for the election of a Chair for one year.
-I was privileged to be elected to serve as Chair of the Board for 2022.
+This report covers the period from January to December 2023.
+At the Board meeting in January 2023, I was privileged to be elected to serve a second term as Chair of the Board during the calendar year 2023.